-Learn how to make gorgeous, realistic and full looking peonies out of crepe paper with a Cricut Maker cutting machine.
-The Cricut makes cutting these so quick and easy, and the result is a beautiful Spring or Summer decor addition to your home.
+Learn how to make gorgeous paper flowers with a Cricut Maker cutting machine.
+The Cricut makes cutting these crepe paper peonies so quick and easy.
+The result is a beautiful Spring or Summer decor addition to your home.
 These would also make great DIY party or wedding decorations!

 This post is part of a seasonal blog hop with some of my favourite blogging friends!
 Make sure to visit all the links at the bottom of this post to get more beautiful DIY paper ideas for Spring!

-You all probably know by now that I'm a flower-a-holic and love to DIY floral-inspired things a lot - especially in the Spring!
-I've made fabric peonies before, but I thought it would be fun to try and make some crepe paper peonies this time.
+You all probably know that I’m a flower-a-holic and love to DIY floral-inspired things a lot – especially in the Spring!
+I’ve made fabric peonies before, but I thought it would be fun to try and make some crepe paper peonies.

-I'm smitten with how these ones turned out, and they're SO easy to make with the help of my Cricut Maker.
-You can use the rotary cutting tool on the Maker machine to easily cut crepe paper and make each petal on these peonies absolutely perfect.
-I have a few ideas on how I might incorporate these into my Spring decor this year, so stay tuned for that!
+I’m smitten with how these ones turned out, and they’re SO easy to make with the help of my Cricut Maker.
+You can use the rotary cutting tool on the Maker machine to easily cut crepe paper.
+Each petal on these peonies will be absolutely perfect.
+(You can also choose to cut the petals out by hand if you don’t have a Cricut machine!)
+I have a few ideas on how I might incorporate these into my Spring decor, so stay tuned for that.
+Now, let’s get on to the tutorial!

 Here's how to make these beautiful crepe paper peonies with a Cricut Maker